imKashyap/Shopify/README.md

 * This application is a basic e-commerce application built in flutter and backend in firebase.

-* The entire application is inspired from the course of _Maximilian Schwarzmüller_ over flutter availabe on Udemy.

 * The key features of the application are:
 1) User Authentication
 2) View Products.
 Add them to Favorite List, Cart List, Orders List.